davestewart/davestewart-site-old/content/blog/programming/nuxt-layers/index.md

 The first thing to decide when migrating your site to layers is what folder structure to settle on.

-You can put some or all content into layers:
+You can move some or all concerns to layers:

 <div style="overflow-x: auto;">
 <table style="margin: 0 !important">